 - have a crossbow with a nocked bolt, a loaded firearm or a firearm with an attached magazine from which all shells have not been removed in or on any vehicle or conveyance (including ATVs) or its attachments.
 You can have a loaded clip or magazine in the vehicle as long as it is not in or attached to the firearm.
 Exception for concealed weapons permit holders (see page 6).

 - carry an uncased or loaded firearm in the woods, except during open firearms hunting seasons.
 It is legal to hunt unprotected species of wild animals, wild birds and migratory game birds during the open season in fields, waters and marshes.

 - hunt with a fully automatic firearm.

-- hunt small game in counties having a bucks-only season during the first three days of this season.
+- hunt small game in counties having a buck firearms season during the first three days of this season.
 It is legal to hunt waterfowl during this period on lakes, rivers, and waterways during the open waterfowl season, to hunt bear in specified counties, and to hunt coyotes.

 - hunt deer, bear or boar between ½ hour after sunset and ½ hour before sunrise or with an electronic call.

 - be afield with a gun and bow, or with a gun and any arrows, except for concealed weapons permit holders (see page 5).